 The exact process of your procedure will depend on your goals and what facelift type you are receiving.
 However, most of these methods involve incisions and trimming of excess skin and tissue.
 The hairline and natural creases of the skin are the ideal places for incisions as they can hide scarring.

 The total time of your procedure can also vary.
 If you are having more than one procedure done, then it could last for several hours.
 But, during this time, you will be under general anesthesia so that you will be comfortable the whole time.

 The procedure itself entails separating the skin from the fat and tissues under it.
 Dr. Moelleken then trims off excess skin, fat, and tissues to achieve a new shape or contour of the face.

 Usually, the chin and the jowls are the primary places where excess skin and fat may occur.
 Below and above the eyes are also possible places where these may accumulate.

 Facelift Recovery and Downtime

 Pain and discomfort are common complaints when recovering from a facelift.
 But, we can prescribe pain medication to keep discomfort manageable.
 You may experience numbness around the face for a few days to two weeks.
 Swelling and bruising are also normal but should subside within a week or two.

 Dr. Moelleken will provide you with a full list of recovery instructions.
 Some key points are to avoid physical activity and to give yourself plenty of rest.

 Dr. Moelleken has a well-qualified staff at his Beverly Hills plastic surgery.
-We have offices in Beverly Hills and Santa Barbara to provide services to a broader community.
+We have offices in Beverly Hills and Los Angeles to provide services to a broader community.

 We understand that every face is unique, and every perception of beauty is different.
 Do you want a facial plastic surgeon who will listen to your concerns?
 Schedule a consultation today.
 Dr. Moelleken will provide answers to all your questions and work with you every step of the way.